 Key features of iOS Assistant:

-The software supports two versions, one for Windows and one for Mac.
+The software supports both Windows and Mac versions.
 Install the correct version on your computer.

 How do you back up photos from iPhone to computer using iOS Assistant?
 Follow the steps below: